GAM-team/GAM/wiki/GamUpdates.md

     Certificate verification failed.
 If you are behind a firewall / proxy server that does TLS / SSL inspection you may need to point GAM at your certificate authority file by setting cacerts_pem = /path/to/your/certauth.pem in gam.cfg.
 ```

+If you have customized cacerts.pem, update your version with the `Operating CA: Let's Encrypt` values from the GAM default version.

 ### 7.34.13

 Fixed bug in `gam info policies <CIPolicyNameEntity> ... formatjson` where extraneous line